St. John's RJ Luis Jr., right, and Kadary Richmond react after scoring...

 For the big stage.
 And potentially for the bigger houses to come.

-The curtain lifted exactly one minute after noon with 12,310 filling the Garden.
+The curtain lifted exactly one minute after noon on Sunday with 12,310 filling the Garden.
 And when the matinee show came to an end two hours and three minutes later, the maestro was more than pleased.

 He was satisfied.

-“It was a great win with a great crowd,” Rick Pitino said, a few minutes after No. 22 St. John’s outlasted New Mexico and his son, Richard, 85-71, Sunday at the Garden.
-“A great day.”
+“It was a great win with a great crowd.
+A great day,” Rick Pitino said a few minutes after No. 22 St. John’s earned an 85-71 victory over New Mexico, coached by his son, Richard Pitino.

 “This was our first big test,” Pitino said.
 “And now we really go into the gauntlet.”

-St. John’s outrebounded the Lobos (3-1) 49-32 overall, and 22-16 on the offensive glass.
+St. John’s outrebounded the Lobos 49-32 overall and 22-16 on the offensive glass.

-In the immediate aftermath, though, the overarching theme is that St. John’s, in its first game against a high-caliber opponent, was in a fistfight.
-And found a way to win.
+In the immediate aftermath, though, the overarching theme is that St. John’s, in its first game against a high-caliber opponent, was in a fistfight and found a way to win.

 “I had an open three,” Scott said.
 “Confidence is key.
 My teammates, my coaches give me a lot of confidence.
 And I made the three.”